GaryStanton/phaser3-merged-input/README.md

         // Player two is pressing the first button.
 This will remain true for as long as B0 is depressed.
     }

+    if(player1.buttons_mapped.RC_W > 0) {
+        // Player one is pressing left button in the right cluster.
+This will remain true for as long as the button is depressed.
+    }

+    if(player1.buttons_mapped.START > 0) {
+        // Player one is pressing what the plugin considers to be the 'start' button - depending on the controller config }

     if(player1.interaction.device == 'gamepad') {
         // Player one is using a gamepad, you may wish to update your prompts accordingly }